paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-03-29-tailored_for_england.markdown

 Finally, the crest is based on that used on the 1953 shirt (meaning it no longer shares the FA's corporate logo), and players shirts will be embroidered with game insignias in the same way they were then:

-{% figure caption:'The new England Kit sports a new crest, designed by Aitor Thrope.
-Video: [Umbro](https://www.youtube.com/watch?v=J60s_ftlerU)' %}
+{% figure "The new England Kit sports a new crest, designed by Aitor Thrope.
+Video: [Umbro](https://www.youtube.com/watch?v=J60s_ftlerU)" %}
 {% embed https://www.youtube.com/watch?v=J60s_ftlerU %}
 {% endfigure %}